codeaucafe/codeaucafe/README.md

 ### 💪 I’m currently a Senior Software Engineer at Bestow [(check us out)](https://techcrunch.com/2025/05/13/insurtech-bestow-lands-120m-series-d-from-goldman-sachs-smith-point-capital/).
 Previously, I was a software engineer at Atlassian on the Jira Align and Bitbucket Cloud teams.

 ### 📰 Note: I previously went by DataDavd/datadavd online (a relic from my data engineering days), but now use codeaucafe as my GitHub username.
+Also, if you see github/CSddansby come up in your searches of me that is my old Credit Sesame organization GitHub account that Credit Sesame never removed after I left.
+So, please ignore CSDansby as this (codeaucafe) is my primary GitHub personally and professionally (currently).

 ### :mount_fuji: I'm located in the greater Seattle area.